Register New Items

 Item cards hold the information that is required to buy, store, sell, deliver, and account for items.

-The item card can be of type Inventory, Service, or Non-Inventory to specify if the item is a physical inventory unit, a labour time unit, or a physical unit that is not tracked in inventory.
+The item card can be of type Stock, Service, or Non-Stock to specify if the item is a physical inventory unit, a labour time unit, or a physical unit that is not tracked in stock.
 For more information, see About Item Types.

 An item can be structured as a parent item with underlying child items in a bill of materials (BOM).
 In Business Central, a bill of material can be either an assembly BOM or a production BOM, depending on its use.
 For more information, see Work with Bills of Material.

-If you purchase the same item from more than one vendor, you can connect those vendors to the item card.
-The vendors will then appear on the Item Vendor Catalogue page, so that you can easily select an alternate vendor.
+If you purchase the same item from more than one supplier, you can connect those suppliers to the item card.
+The suppliers will then appear on the Item Supplier Catalogue page, so that you can easily select an alternate supplier.

 If item templates exist for different item types, then a page appears when you create a new item card from where you can select an appropriate template.
 If only one item template exists, then new item cards always use that template.